CromwellCMS/Cromwell/website/docs/overview/configuration.md

 }
 ```

-The config will be loaded on CMS start with `npx cromwell start`
+The config will be loaded on CMS start with `yarn cromwell start`

 ### Docker